Ubuntu vs Mint: Which one is better?

 Mint covers all the bases and thanks to its Windows-like Start menu, finding these applications is very easy.

 That said, if you want an app that is not installed, both operating systems have "App Stores" where you can find and easily download programmes.
 This is where Ubuntu scores one against Mint; it is easier to find apps within its store than with Mint.
 Also as the Ubuntu Software Centre app store is on the dock starting this up is quick.
 Ubuntu also features paid apps, whereas Mint doesn't.

 Canonical has made great efforts in getting its Ubuntu onto the desktops of corporate users (indeed it cites one of its successes in Munich here).
 It has also managed to get most of the major PC manufacturers to pre-load Ubuntu onto desktops and laptops.

 Whereas, Mint is very much aimed at enthusiasts.
 There is no apparent push by the project to market this distribution to corporates.
-That side, it is very polished and a capable replacement for anyone that has been running Windows 7 (or indeed XP) and has no wish to move to Windows 8 and beyond.
+That said, it is very polished and a capable replacement for anyone that has been running Windows 7 (or indeed XP) and has no wish to move to Windows 8 and beyond.

 Both Ubuntu and Mint have much to commend.
 Both have Debian as their base, but it is how it is implemented as far as user interfaces and support that counts.

 If you have newer hardware and want to pay for support services, then Ubuntu is the one to go for.
 However, if you are looking for a non-windows alternative that is reminiscent of XP, then Mint is the choice.

 It is hard to pick which one to use.
 Unity is not to everyone's taste, but Cinnamon can seem a bit old-fashioned.
 In the end, the choice can be down to a matter of preference.